 To harness the best available technology, AfriForum decided to offer the emergency button and emergency service in cooperation with a company that has a proven track record: TrackBox Technologies.
 TrackBox’s current emergency partners include the SAPS’s national and provincial structures, the Hawks, the K9 Unit, 10111 centres, Netcare 911 air and road ambulances, the fire and rescue departments, advanced life support, the Ethekwini Municipality and the City of Cape Town.

-What is the AfriForum 911 TrackBox app?
+What is the AfriForum 911 app?

-Fulltime (24/7) emergency assistance, including a 24/7 operated control room connected to emergency services that will react to orders from the control room.
+Full-time (24/7) emergency assistance, including a 24/7-operated control room connected to emergency services that will react to orders from the control room;*

-Voice note recordings in case of emergencies that can be sent to the control room.
-(These are not stored.)
+Voice note recordings that can be sent to the control room in case of emergencies (these are not stored);

-Ongoing help, with a person ready to help in case of app failure.
+Technical support by a person ready to help in case of app failure.

 * Does not include free third-party services.
 Ambulance services are for the user’s account.

 AfriForum 911 is also available in a comprehensive version (Premium), which costs only R20 per month.
 Click here to see a comparison of the free and Premium version.